SchweizerischeBundesbahnen/markdown2html-maven-plugin/README.md

-# Polarion ALM extension to <...>
+# Markdown to HTML Maven Plugin

-This Polarion extension provides possibility to <...>
+This Maven plugin uses GitHub API for converting Markdown to HTML.

 ## Build

 This extension can be produced using maven: